 Welcome to the St. John’s Rod & Gun Club

 The St. John’s Rod and Gun Club is one of the top multi-discipline gun clubs in Atlantic Canada.
 Located near Holyrood, Newfoundland on the Trans-Canada Highway east of the Salmonier Line (Route 90), we offer fantastic facilities for a wide variety of recreational and competitive shooting disciplines.
 For shotgun sports, the Club features four Trap Fields each with automatic clay target throwers and automated voice release systems.
-Our Sporting Clays section features a beautiful trail through the forest with multiple shooting stalls and a wide variety of manual and electric clay target throwers.
-Our 14 stall outdoor range provides an excellent opportunity to shoot air rifles, handguns, and long guns (up to and including the 338 Lapua magnum class firearms) from 25 yards to 200 yards.
+Our Sporting Clays section features a beautiful trail through the forest with multiple shooting stations and a wide variety of manual and electric clay target throwers.
+Our 15 stall outdoor rifle range provides an excellent opportunity to shoot air rifles, handguns, and long guns (up to and including the 338 Lapua magnum class firearms) from 50 to 200 yards.
 Our new (2017) outdoor pistol range features 12 shooting stalls with target stands set at 20-25m.
 Our 25 metre pistol pit enables us to hold IPSC, IDPA, and Cowboy Action competitions as well as 50 metre rifle competitions.
-In 2015, the club welcomed the Archery Club with a newly developed 15 target 3D animal field course as well as a 90 meter target range.
-Our club is represented in various competitions locally, provincially, nationally and internationally by several of our members.
+In 2015, the club welcomed the Archery Group with a newly developed 15 target 3D animal field course as well as a 90 meter target range.
+The SJRGC is represented in various competitions locally, provincially, nationally and internationally by several of our members in many disciplines.
 Many of these members compete at the highest level in international competitions.

 The St. John’s Rod and Gun Club also offers an excellent Junior Program teaching safety, mental concentration, and discipline in areas such as air rifle, firearms, and biathlon.
 Young people will be our future shooters and hunters, this program stresses the proper handling of airguns and firearms so that safety becomes second nature.
 Many adults also accompany our juniors to create a fun, friendly, family event.